carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 <div style="background-color: lightblue; padding: 15px; border-radius: 5px;">
     <h3 style="background-color: darkblue; color: white; padding: 10px; border-radius: 5px;">Library Construction Mehods:</h3>
-    <p>PCR-based methods for library amplification due to simplicity and speed.
+    <p>* PCR-based methods for library amplification due to simplicity and speed.
   - In vitro transcription (IVT) achieves linear amplification of the library, resulting in less amplification bias but requiring more steps and time than PCR.
   CEL-seq, CEL-seq2, and inDrop.</p>
-    <p>- Of note, STRT-seq, STRT-seq-2i, Drop-seq, Chromium (10x Genomics), Seq-Well, and SPLiT-seq all perform full-length cDNA synthesis like SMART-seq and SMART-seq2, but STRT-seq and STRT-seq-2i only sequence the 5′ end of the transcripts, while the others focus on 3′ sequencing of the mRNA.</p>
+    <p>* Of note, STRT-seq, STRT-seq-2i, Drop-seq, Chromium (10x Genomics), Seq-Well, and SPLiT-seq all perform full-length cDNA synthesis like SMART-seq and SMART-seq2, but STRT-seq and STRT-seq-2i only sequence the 5′ end of the transcripts, while the others focus on 3′ sequencing of the mRNA.</p>
 </div>